mautic/mautic-documentation/pages/12.Plugins/07.Gmail/docs.en.md

 -------------------

 ## GMail Plugin for Mautic
-This plugin allows for the [Mautic Helper Chrome Extension][Mautic Helper Chrome Extension] to keep track of emails sent to leads from within GMail.
+This plugin allows for the [Mautic Helper Chrome Extension][chrome-extension] to keep track of emails sent to leads from within GMail.

 ### Requirements

 - Mautic installed on a publicly accessible URL.
 - GMail account (for email tracking).
-- [Mautic Helper Chrome Extension][Mautic Helper Chrome Extension]
+- [Mautic Helper Chrome Extension][chrome-extension]

 ### Configure the plugin
 1. Install the Mautic plugin as usual.
 It will appear on the plugins page in Mautic.